-Mozambique is a developing nation in the lowest 25% of the world's economies.
+Mozambique is a developing nation classified as low income.
 Located in southeastern Africa along the Indian Ocean (north of South Africa and south of Malawi), the climate classifications range from tropical dry winter to humid equatorial (long dry season).

 See also: Library article for Yellow Fever

 Although yellow fever does not occur in Mozambique, an official yellow fever vaccination certificate may be required depending on your itinerary.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
 This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.
 Note: Proof of YF vaccination is often required for travelers coming from nonrisk countries, despite Mozambique's published declaration to the contrary under the International Health Regulations.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.